Slavery in Asia: Myanmar

 The British enacted an abolitionist policy after they seized control over Burma in 1887.
 The colonial authorities practiced a policy of compensated manumission with monetary compensation to enslavers in combination with making it easy for slaves to buy their freedom, and slavery was phased out in Burma during the first decades of British colonialism.
 By 1910, the British had eradicated the slave trade in Burma except for in the most remote parts of the land, where slavery existed longer.

-In their report of India and Burma to the Temporary Slavery Commission in the 1920s, the India Office noted that the slaves in Assam Bawi i Lushai Hills had been secured of their right to buy their freedom; that slavery still existed in remoted parts of Assam were the British control was weak; that the British negotiations with Hukawng Valley in Upper Burma had resulted in British loans to every slave to buy their freedom, that all slave trade was banned, and that all remaining slavery in Upper Burma was estimated to be phased out by 1926.
+In their report of India and Burma to the Temporary Slavery Commission in the 1920s, the India Office noted that the slaves in Assam Bawi i Lushai Hills had been secured of their right to buy their freedom; that slavery still existed in remote parts of Assam where the British control was weak; that the British negotiations with Hukawng Valley in Upper Burma had resulted in British loans to every slave to buy their freedom, that all slave trade was banned, and that all remaining slavery in Upper Burma was estimated to be phased out by 1926.

 The British colonial government finally banned all slavery in British Burma in 1926.